SonnyK33/obsidian/Molecules/Framework.md

 6) Again use [[Credit Scoring]] to assess the asymmetry in potential idiosyncratic trades.
 7) Beyond the upside/downside, is there convexity in the trade [[Convexity]] ?
 8) Trade construction (pairs, tenors, curves, etc)
+9) Always ask yourself why would someone have the opposite trade on?
+Or, what would make this a bad trade?
+In some cases, what would a trade undesirable is really the base case.